MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 > ── Column specification ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 > Delimiter: ","
 > chr (2): sample_id, ...9
-> dbl (7): Proteobacteria, Actinobacteriota, Bacteroidota, Chloroflexi, Verrucomicrobiota, Cyanobacteria, Lot_Number
+> dbl (7): Proteobacteria, Actinobacteriota, Bac...
 > lgl (1): ...10
 >
 > ℹ Use `spec()` to retrieve the full column specification for this data.